ngolosov/PanoramicTools/README.md

 ### Integration with Krpano Panoramic Viewer
 * Create a virtual tour in the KRPano by dropping your input images to `MAKE VTOUR (NORMAL) droplet.bat`.
-* Make a copy of the viewer_template folder to a convenient location
+* Make a copy of the `viewer_template` folder to a convenient location
+* Copy the `tour.js` file from the KRPano output folder to the copy of the `viewer_template` folder.
-* Copy the created image scenes from your tour to the `panos` folder in the copy of the viewer_template folder.
+* Copy the created image scenes from your tour to the `panos` folder in the copy of the `viewer_template` folder.
 * Copy the xml files, created by the `panoramic_calc.py` to the `scenes` folder in the copy of the viewer_template folder.
 * Start your local testing web server or copy the contents to the web server.
 Navigate to view.html?s=<name of the panoramic image>.
 KRPano will display you a specific panoramic image.
 You can then navigate between the scenes using hotspots, double click or using W,A,S,D keys on the keyboard.
 * You might want to create a web map, allowing the users to open the links to view.html?s=<name of the panoramic image> to view different panoramas.
 See the example on using ArcGIS Online at